 The crowd stares in amazement -- and then begins to cheer in joy at the return of their hero.
 A chant begins...
 "Maximus the Merciful...
-Maximus the Merciful...
 Maximus the Merciful..." which then grows to a refrain of "Caesar...
 Caesar..."

 Maximus ignores them, his eyes drawn to one sight: Lucilla.